bkpleb/old.github.io/baby-crypto.md

 ```
 The first line of code is a list of all the numbers.
 We're simply iterating for each number within the list and converting them from an ASCII ordinal number to a character.

-After running the script, we will get the following output: crypto{ASCII_pr1nt4bl3}
+After running the script, we will get the following output which is the secret message/flag: _crypto{ASCII_pr1nt4bl3}_

 **Challenge #2**: